zpkx/video-download-scripts/README.md

 ### Auto-Configuration

-The script automatically looks for `config.yaml` or `config.yml` in the current directory and loads yt-dlp options from it.
+The script automatically looks for `config.yaml` or `config.yml` in the `config/` directory and loads yt-dlp options from it.
 No need to specify the config file manually!

 ### YAML Configuration Format